 Virginia Premier’s mission is to inspire healthy living within the communities we serve, especially those in need.
 We do this through innovation, strategic partnerships, industry-leading healthcare and the power of VCU Health.
 Founded in 1995 as a Medicaid HMO, Virginia Premier now serves roughly 265,000 members statewide.
-In addition to Medicare, Medicaid and health insurance exchange plans, Virginia Premier provides third-party administrative services and runs the Virginia Premier Neighborhood Health Center in Roanoke.
+In addition to Medicare, Medicaid and health insurance exchange plans, Virginia Premier provides third-party administrative services and runs the Virginia Premier Neighborhood Health Center in Roanoke(As of March 2020, the Neighborhood Health Center has closed.).
 Virginia Premier is a wholly owned subsidiary of VCU Health.

 About the Virginia Department of Veterans Services

 The Virginia Department of Veterans Services (DVS) is a state government agency with more than 40 locations across the Commonwealth of Virginia.
 DVS traces its history to 1928 and the establishment of the Virginia War Service Bureau to assist Virginia’s World War I veterans.
 Today, DVS assists veterans and their families in filing claims for federal veterans’ benefits; provides veterans and family members with linkages to services including behavioral healthcare, housing, employment, education and other programs.
 The agency operates two long-term care facilities offering in-patient skilled nursing care, Alzheimer’s/memory care, and short-term rehabilitation for veterans; provides an honored final resting place for veterans and their families at three state veterans cemeteries.
 It also oversees the Virginia War Memorial, the Commonwealth’s tribute to Virginia’s men and women who gave the ultimate sacrifice from World War II to the present.
 For more information, please visit www.dvs.virginia.gov.

 About the Virginia Values Veterans Program